ICC4103-202010-WebTech/course-project-mibarrett-jacevedo/README.md

 #SUMMARY OF IMPLEMENTED FEATURES
 - Created folders api and v1 and copy controllers of events and comments for postman testing of CRUD operations on them.
 This can be found under app/api/v1
-- All controllers for this assignement only allow viwes and navigation through the webpage, do not have permission to create, update or delete records
+- All controllers for this assignement only allow viwes and navigation through the webpage, do not have permission to create, edit, update or delete records
 - Created controllers for:
   * api - for events and comments controllers in api folder to inherit from
   * comments